YWMKerman/AfterSolarSystem/readme.md

 ***
 # _****Introduction****_

+  AfterSolarSystem (ASS for short) is the last glorious moment of the sun as a star.
+It roughly predicts what may happen in billions of years based on the current situation of our solar system.
+Maybe it can become a fan work of RealSolarSystem and BeforeSolarSystem.

-  After Solar System (ASS) is the sequel to Real Solar System.
-It roughly simulates what our solar system might look like in a billions years. at that moment, the sun has just entered the red giant phase, with a spectrum of K7III, The earth is already uninhabitable.
+  at that moment, the sun has just entered the red giant phase, with a spectrum of K7III, The earth is already uninhabitable.
 The high temperature and thick atmosphere make the earth Become a purgatory.
 At this time, there are still a small number of humans lingering on Mars, but the temperature of Mars has risen to an average of 40 degrees Celsius, and there is not much time left for them.
 At the same time, the ice and snow on the surface of the three Galilean satellites Europa, Ganymede, and Callisto have melted, forming liquid water oceans and thin atmospheres, but they will not last long.
 And Saturn’s satellite Titan, which is farther away, has gradually become habitable due to human environmental modification, and the seeds of life are about to bloom on Titan...